Gelatin From Collagen: Facts, Foods, and Uses

-Cosmetic and Pharmaceutical Uses of Gelatin
+Cosmetic and Pharmaceutical Uses

-Gelatin may be used in skin creams and lotions, face masks, shampoos, hair conditioners, hair sprays, nail polishes and lipsticks.
+Gelatin may be used in skin creams and lotions, face masks, shampoos, hair conditioners, hair sprays, nail polishes, and lipsticks.
 It's sometimes referred to as "hydrolyzed animal protein".
 The gelatin attracts moisture and thickens the products, given them a creamy texture.

 Gelatin is also used to create hard and soft capsules to enclose medication and supplements.
 Hard capsules consist of two parts and are made when a stainless steel mold is dipped into a warm gelatin solution.
 The capsules are later filled with a medication.
 Soft capsules, also called softgels, consist of one part and are made from sheets of gelatin.
 They are filled with a medication as they are made.

-The gelatine gels used in food and medicines become a liquid as they warm up and are said to be thermally reversible substances.
+The gelatin gels used in food and medicines become a liquid as they warm up and are said to be thermally reversible substances.
 Gelatin gels used in industry usually have chemicals added to them and are no longer thermally reversible.

 Other Uses of Gelatin

 Gelatin is a versatile medium in arts and crafts for both adults and children.
 It's also used in some fun and unexpected ways.
-Some popular items that can be made from gelatin include the following.
+Some popular items that can be made from gelatin include the following: